ying-teaching/rn/docs/ch03/README.md

   - `flex`: a single value defines the relative size of the item.
   - `align-self`: this overrides container's `align-items`value for this item.

-## RN Flexbox

-RN uses a layout engine called [Yaga](https://yogalayout.com/).
+The RN layout engine is called [Yaga](https://yogalayout.com/).
 It is based the CSS flexbox layout with a few exceptions.

 - `flexDirection` defaulting to `column` instead of `row`.
 - `alignContent` defaulting to flex-start instead of stretch
 - the `flex` parameter only supporting a single number.

 Many RN components are both containers and items thus they use all the above styles.
 The [Yaga Documentation](https://yogalayout.com/docs) describes each properties and gives some examples.
 We can try with its [Palyground](https://yogalayout.com/playground).

+## W3C Flexbox Resources

+CSS uses box model for UI style.
+Flexbox stands for flexible box that is a W3C recommended method to lay out, align and distribute space among items in a container.

+You can learn the basics from [a complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+Pay attention to concepts such as `main axis`, `cross axis`, `flex direction`, `align items` and `justify content`.
+There are properties for the container and properties for the items.

+You can ues [Flexbox Froggy](https://flexboxfroggy.com/) to play and learn the layout.